 If you're familiar with startups, you've no doubt heard about Y Combinator.
 If not, you definitely should.
 They help startups develop their companies, as well as offering funding.
 Y Combinator's podcast covers the intricacies of startups — from financing and building working relationships — to digging deep with their guests who have all experienced the struggles and successes of being founders.

-Whether you're a software engineer, designer, content writer, or anyone who gets excited about tech and entrepreneurship, you'll find something inspiring and insightful when you listen to YC's podcast — one of the best business podcasts for those who love tech.
+Whether you're a software engineer, designer, content writer, or anyone who gets excited about tech and entrepreneurship, you'll find something inspiring and insightful when you listen to YC's podcast — one of the best business podcasts for those who love tech and want actionable advice.

 2. Masters of Scale